KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/Extensions-Index.page.md

 The table below lists all of the current Extensions and their context of use.
 The 'Context of Use' column indicates the profile and/or element where the extension may be applied.

-Additional guidance is available on <a href="https://simplifier.net/guide/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Extensions-Index?version=current" target="_blank">UK Core Extensions</a> web page.
+Additional guidance is available on the <a href="https://simplifier.net/guide/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Extensions-Index?version=current" target="_blank">UK Core Extensions</a> web page.

 <table class="regular assets" title="Extensions list">
 <tr>